 Draw a vase of flowers with a pencil.
 How to draw a glass vase and other glass objects.
 Chiaroscuro on glass objects

-What do you need for drawing
+What will you need for the drawing?

-4. your patience.
+4. Your patience.

 Step 1